Prayer is a conversation.

 That is the point of Calvary.
 The cross on which Jesus died is the bridge.
 We walk through Calvary onto the cross and into God’s loving arms.
 Not because we are “worthy” but because we are loved.

 If you love God, you will find yourself thanking Him spontaneously.
 When you look into your baby’s eyes.
 When you finally get that new house.
 When you find a job.
-When you lie down at night in a comfortable bed.
-You’ll say “Thank you” from your grateful heart without any formalities.
+When you lay down at night in a comfortable bed.
+You’ll say “Thank you” without any formalities but from your grateful heart.

 If you love God, you will find your awe of His greatness spontaneously.
 When you look up at the night sky.
 Or down the tube of a microscope.
 When you see your child on an ultrasound or stand on a ship and watch a whale break through the water, glistening in the sunlight.
 You’ll know that He is God.